Mass Adoption of Blockchain Technology by Entrepreneurs? Major Challenges Are Involved.

 If you've read articles lauding blockchain technology, you've probably read at least one describing reduced setup costs as a potential blockchain benefit.
 Clearly, setup costs need to be considered upfront, and the details may not be pretty.

-Travis Keith, a blockchain consultant at NXT Foundation, for example, has said that, “Even if more people are aware of blockchain and its capabilities, the resistance to changing existing systems due to the costs, to utilize this new technology, is another one of the significant barriers to mainstream adoption.
+Travin Keith, managing director of blockchain consultancy Agavon, has said that, “Even if more people are aware of blockchain and its capabilities, the resistance to changing existing systems due to the costs, to utilize this new technology, is another one of the significant barriers to mainstream adoption.

 "It’s even harder for larger corporations, which are less agile and thus have higher costs when making such changes," Keith said.
 "The benefits of adopting blockchain technology will thus have to greatly outweigh the costs of this shift in order to justify going through such difficulties.”